 Reading has always been one of her passions.
 "Ever since I realized that words opened up pathways to different worlds, I have been an avid and voracious reader," Suroor said.
 “It’s like having my own collection of magic carpets.”

-She's very much old school - she won’t read books electronically and as a result the walls of her home are hidden by years of collecting.
+Suroor is very much old school - she won’t read books electronically and as a result, the walls of her home are hidden by years of collecting good travel books.

 Her tastes are eclectic but in our case, she's focused on women's travel, anywhere, everywhere.
 We've divided up her reviews into continents to make them easier to find and who knows, you may uncover the best travel book within these lines.

-Travel writing has long been a genre dominated by male writers in spite of the fact that there have always been women travellers and women travel writers, diverse and from many parts of the world.
-This is an attempt to raise their profile and show off some of the wonderful work being undertaken by us (although the occasional male writer does make a rare appearance).
+We know that travel writing has long been a genre dominated by male writers, usually white, in spite of the fact that there have always been women travellers and women travel writers, diverse and from many parts of the world.
+This is an attempt to raise their profile and show off some of the wonderful work being undertaken by us women (although on a few rare occasions, male writers do make a rare appearance).
 Women’s travel writing can be inspirational and open a path for others to follow.